-Monthly assistance will be terminated if the homeowner no longer resides in, refinances, sells or transfers the property.
+CHFA intends to retain discretion to terminate monthly assistance if the homeowner fails to complete homeowner education requirements, cannot recertify a hardship, no longer resides in, refinances, sells or transfers the property.

 Equity and Accessibility

 CTHAF anticipates that, while many homeowners will be able to access resources and submit application materials via its online portal, a significant number of homeowners face circumstances that restrict or limit such access.
 In order to optimize program outreach to and engagement with homeowners from diverse backgrounds and living conditions, CTHAF will incorporate methods that have been utilized by Connecticut's emergency rental assistance program.
 These methods include but are not limited to developing marketing materials in multiple formats (e.g., digital, hardcopy) and languages (e.g. English, Spanish, Polish, Portuguese and Haitian) as well as recommendations from community partners and stakeholders; staffing call centers with personnel who can communicate in multiple languages; and co-locating in-person application assistance with housing counseling agencies and other community-based nonprofits that are equipped to support a wide range of needs.